skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Finally he offers them a chance to ask him some questions, under the zone of truth.

-Eomer asks Noreeno about his position as magistrate.
+Eomier asks Noreeno about his position as magistrate.
 The party has sort of sensed that Noreeno's loyalties are a bit out of alignment with the Alidians, and he seems to be willing to work against them.
 Noreeno explains that he was appointed magistrate by the Queen when